othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 The demo deploys a distributed microservice application including:

-- Frontend web application
+- Frontend web application (Nginx-based with a simple status page)
-- Backend API service
+- Backend API service (Nginx-based with intentional vulnerabilities)
-- Database
+- Database (Redis instance with no persistence)
-- Cache
+- Cache (Memcached with minimal resource limits)
-- Load balancer
+- Load balancer (Nginx-based)

-These services form a realistic environment for the agents to interact with.
+These services intentionally have vulnerabilities that the red agent can exploit and the blue agent can detect and fix.

 ### Blue Agent